espiat/acf-dynamic-select-json-ajax-in-repeater/README.md

 Working example for an select field in a repeater.

-**Working with ACF > 5.7 **
+**Working with ACF > 5.7**

 Like WooCommerce:
 Orders -> repeater field for products

-When selecting a product the prices autmatically talen from the Product CPT to fill the price field in the repeater row.
+When selecting a product the prices automatically taken from the Product CPT to fill the price field in the repeater row.